pluto/web-prover-circuits/README.md

 ```
 which implicitly checks the `circuits.json` for an object that points to the circuit's code itself.

-If you are having trouble with `circomkit`, consider:
+If you are having trouble with `circomkit`, consider

-##### SNARKJS
-Likewise, `snarkjs` is used to handle proofs and verification under the hood.
-There is [documentation](https://docs.circom.io/getting-started/compiling-circuits/) on Circom's usage to work with this.
-We suggest starting at that link and carrying through to "Proving circuits with ZK".

 ##### Mocha
 `mocha` will also be installed from before.